Bricklyn FAQ

 Visits are certainly possible!
 As an Outlander,🌀 you can use U.S. currency in Bricklyn, even though the official currency is the CopperDonut 🍩.

-Because of rapidly changing travel regulations due to CoVID, we advise you to contact the Bricklyn Chamber of Commerce (bricklynvt@gmail.com).
+We advise you to contact the Bricklyn Chamber of Commerce for the latest information on visiting: bricklynvt@gmail.com.
 Their staff, led by Tom Brickorti, can provide you with guidance in obtaining a travel visa though the Consulate of Outland Affairs.

 Please note that only certain portions of Bricklyn are open to Outlanders (as much of Bricklyn is inaccessible, as it is located behind the Great Wall of Bricklyn).
 Travel to Bricklyn also needs to be in the company of one of the helpful minder guides from the Chamber of Commerce.